 Squadron makes a vacuform canopy set but I was happy with the kit parts.
 True Details also makes a flat tire set with smooth tread wheels.
 I did decide however to go with a set of Aries wheel they are weighted as well but not bulged as bad as the True Details set, includes two different styles of tail wheel struts and wheels and includes a paint mask set.
 See below.

-As I mentioned at the end of the history portion, it's my plan to
+As I mentioned at the end of the history portion, it's

 build this as an aircraft used by an American night fighter squadron so

 I won't be using the kit decals and may need to make some of my own.

 Its hard to find fault with Tamiya kits.
 While some